HannahForsythe/Spanish_dialects/Coding_challenge_1.md

     ## 36.6 MB

 The first feature we explore is the proportion of verbs with pronouns as subjects.
-This rate varies systematically across different dialects, with higher rates in contact dialects (ex.
-Paraguayan Spanish) and in the Caribbean (not represented in our sample).
+According to sociolinguistic research, this rate varies systematically across different dialects, with higher rates in contact dialects (ex.
+Paraguayan Spanish) and in the Caribbean (not represented in our sample), so maybe we can use this to distinguish dialects from each other.
 We will also break these rates down by individual pronoun, since some dialects use differnt pronouns (ex.
 Paraguayans & Argentinians use ‘vos’ while Mexicans & Spaniards use ‘tú’) and some dialects use the same pronouns to different extents (ex.
-Spaniards are very informal so they probably never use ‘usted’).
+Spaniards are very informal so they might not use the formal pronoun ‘usted’ much).

 ``` r
 ################